 Each kidney is made of hundreds of thousands of small units called nephrons.
-These structures filter your blood and help remove waste from your body.
+These structures filter your blood, help remove waste from the body, and control fluid balance.

 Often, there are no symptoms as the kidney damage starts and slowly gets worse.
 Kidney damage can begin 5 to 10 years before symptoms start.

 People who have more severe and long-term (chronic) kidney disease may have symptoms such as:

 Your health care provider will order tests to detect signs of kidney problems.

 A urine test looks for a protein called albumin leaking into the urine.